ZhaohanM/FusionDTI/README.md

 The following three steps are the obtainment process:

-The first step, if you do not have protein structure files, you will need to obtain them from the [AlphafoldDB](https://alphafold.ebi.ac.uk) database via the UniProt IDs on the [UniProt website](https://www.uniprot.org).
+Step 1: If you do not have protein structure files, you will need to obtain them from the [AlphafoldDB](https://alphafold.ebi.ac.uk) database via the UniProt IDs on the [UniProt website](https://www.uniprot.org).
 The UniProt IDs are then saved as a comma-delimited text file.

-In the second step, run the following code to obtain the protein structure files corresponding to the UniProt IDs.
+Step 2: Retrieve protein structure files from AlphafoldDB through corresponding UniProt IDs.
 ```
 $ python get_alphafold.py
 ```
-Finally, the structure-aware protein sequences are obtained when running the following code.
+Step 3: The structure-aware protein sequences are obtained with 3D structure files (cif).
 ```
 $ python generate_stru_seq.py
 ```
 ## How to obtain SELFIES of drug?

-You need to install the python packages that convert the drug SMILES strings into SELFIES strings.
+Install the Python package that converts SMILES strings to SELFIES strings.
 ```
 $ pip install selfies
 $ pip install pandarallel